minghan/cheatsheet/git.md

 Amend the commit message after a commit but before a push

     $ git commit --amend
+    $ git commit --amend --no-edit # No changes to commit message

 Undo the commit after a commit but before a push